-It’s understandable that thinking through your care budget and communicating with potential new caregivers is easier when you’re focused on a set salary, but it doesn’t take much work to convert those dollars into an hourly rate.
+It’s understandable that thinking through your care budget and communicating with potential new caregivers is easier when you’re focused on a set salary.
+But it doesn’t take much work to convert salary dollars into an hourly rate.
 And you’ll have piece of mind knowing that you’ve reduced the risk of making a payroll mistake by not accounting for overtime.

 Get started with HomePay!

 If you're seeking a caregiver or a care job, visit Care.com

 Have you already made any payments to your caregiver?

 If you've made payments, we'll help you track them and we'll provide your employee with pay stubs.